/

 • Learn techniques for planning your taxonomy

-Using Amplitude effectively will first require you to identify the events and properties you want to track.
+Using Amplitude effectively requires you to first identify the events and properties you want to track.
 Designing a solid, scalable taxonomy can help make your analyses easier, avoid data gaps, and prevent future data issues.

 This playbook will review the strategy and considerations for creating your tracking plan.